Out of Africa

 Plot

-In 1913, after being rejected by a Swedish nobleman, Danish aristocrat Karen Dinesen proposes a marriage of convenience to the nobleman's brother, Baron Bror Blixen.
-They plan to move to Nairobi, British East Africa, where Bror intends to use Karen's money to establish a dairy farm.
-She will join him a few months later, at which time they will marry.
-En route to Nairobi, Karen's train is hailed by big-game hunter Denys Finch Hatton, who knows Bror and entrusts her with his ivory haul.
+In 1913, after being turned down by a Swedish nobleman, Danish aristocrat Karen Dinesen suggests a marriage of convenience to the nobleman's brother, Baron Bror Blixen.
+They plan to move to Nairobi, British East Africa, where Bror intends to invest Karen's money in a dairy farm.
+She will join him a few months later, and they will get married.
+On her way to Nairobi, Karen's train is stopped by big-game hunter Denys Finch Hatton, who knows Bror and entrusts her with his ivory haul.